xcore/sc_util/doc/api-c-xcore-resources.rst

 communciation.

 .. literalinclude:: app_c_example/src/main.c
-   :start-after: //:thread chan
+   :start-after: //:athread chan
-   :end-before: //:thread end chan
+   :end-before: //:athread end chan

 Then we declare two functions that embody the threads.
 In this case the functions perform some trivial function, and then exit.
 Note that the functions should not and do not return.

 .. literalinclude:: app_c_example/src/main.c
-   :start-after: //:thread funcs
+   :start-after: //:athread funcs
-   :end-before: //:thread end funcs
+   :end-before: //:athread end funcs

-Finally to start the thread we call ``thread_init()`` twice.
+Finally to start the thread we call ``athread_init()`` twice.
 Prior to that we initialise the channels, so that we can communicate with the threads that have been created.

 .. literalinclude:: app_c_example/src/main.c
-   :start-after: //:thread main
+   :start-after: //:athread main
-   :end-before: //:thread end main
+   :end-before: //:athread end main